insidewhy/collaborative-playlist/readme.md

-# share-deezer
+# collaborative-playlist

-Share deezer is a web-app that lets you search for tracks on deezer and add them to a playlist shared between all the users of the app.
+collaborative-playlist is a web-app that lets you search for tracks on deezer and add them to a playlist shared between all the users of the app.
 Each browser can optionally play the music in the playlist and the current position is synced between all users.

-share-deezer was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

 ## Development server
-Run `npm run start` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding